John Keats as a Poet of Beauty | John Keats’ Hellenism

-One of the most important ingredients of romantic poetry is passionate love for beauty.
-Every poet in one way or the other is lover of beauty.
+One of the most important ingredients of romantic poetry is a passionate love for beauty.
+Every poet in one way or the other is a lover of beauty.
 John Milton was a good lover of beauty as well as religion.
 William Wordsworth finds beauty only in nature.
 However, John Keats is different from them.
 He does not only like beauty but also quests for it.
-He also takes interest in Greeks art in order to pursues beauty which is also called John Keats’ Hellenism.
+He also takes interest in Greeks art in order to pursue beauty which is also called John Keats’ Hellenism.
 Keats is of the view that everything which touches the senses is beautiful.
-Besides poet of nature, John Keats is also called poet of beauty.
+Besides the poet of nature, John Keats is also called poet of beauty and sensousness.
 Art, birds’ songs, forests, clouds, skies, seasons, in fact every element either natural or unnatural, is beautiful in his eyes.
 He finds it even in truth, song of nightingale and also in Grecian urn.

 Earlier Poems Vs. Later Poems of John Keats: